Kafka Security Fundamentals — adding TLS to your event-driven utility belt!

 security.protocol

 This is the next most important security setting as it tells the clients how to communicate with the brokers.
 If you’ve ever had HTTPS issues while using a web browser, this is the setting that would give Kafka clients SSL issues while attempting to connect to Kafka brokers!
-If you are receiving errors in your application while attempting to connect to Kafka with references to a broker (-1)
+If you are receiving errors in your application while attempting to connect to Kafka with references to a broker (-1), you will usually need to revisit this setting (i.e. you should be using SSL but you configured PLAINTEXT, etc.).

 The valid values are: